Twins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 82.4% of the games this season when they were favored on the moneyline (14-3).
+- The Twins have put together a 14-4 record in games they were favored on the moneyline (winning 77.8% of those games).

-- Minnesota has a 2-2 record (winning 50% of its games) when it has played as moneyline favorites of -225 or shorter.
+- In games it has played as moneyline favorites with odds of -225 or shorter, Minnesota has a 2-3 record (winning 40% of its games).

-- The Twins have an implied moneyline win probability of 69.2% in this contest.
+- The Twins have a 69.2% chance to win this matchup based on the moneyline's implied probability.

-- Minnesota has played in 27 games with a set over/under, and have combined with its opponents to go over the total 11 times (11-13-3).
+- Minnesota has combined with opponents to hit the over on the total 11 times this season for an 11-14-3 record against the over/under.

-- The Twins have had a spread set for just one contest this season, and they did not cover.
+- The Twins have had a spread set for only one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.